GospelSounders/adventhymnals/content/03.church-hymnal/08.601-700/02.611-620/01.What-a-Fellowship,-What-a-Joy-Divine/docs.md

 ---
+title: |
-title: 611.
-What a Fellowship, What a Joy Divine
+    611. What a Fellowship, What a Joy Divine - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 611.
+What a Fellowship, What a Joy Divine.
+What a fellowship, what a joy divine, Leaning on the everlasting arms; What a blessedness, what a peace is mine, Leaning on the everlasting arms.
+CHORUS: Leaning, leaning, Safe and secure from all alarms; Leaning, leaning, Leaning on the everlasting arms.
+    keywords:  |
-    keywords: Church Hymnal, What a Fellowship, What a Joy Divine, What a fellowship, what a joy divine, Leaning, leaning
+        Church Hymnal 1941, adventhymnals, advent hymnals, What a Fellowship, What a Joy Divine, What a fellowship, what a joy divine.
+Leaning, leaning,
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 611. WHAT A FELLOWSHIP, WHAT A JOY DIVINE
+####  Church Hymnal 1941,

 ```txt
 1.